What is front-end development?

 – Value

-For those interested in learning more about web design, check out these blog:
+For those interested in learning more about web design, check out these blogs:

 Adaptive vs. Responsive Design